jenniezheng/Coding_Competitions/README.md

 ### Code
-A collection of code I wrote for various coding challenges on Hackerrank, Code Forces, Google Games, and other events.
+A collection of code I wrote.

+Some are for various coding challenges on Hackerrank, Code Forces, Google Games, and other events.

+Others are simply practice.